-Our qualitative user study of TaxonTree in an undergraduate course is the first to describe usage patterns in the biodiversity domain.
-We found that tree-based interaction and visualization aided users' understanding of the data.
-Most users approached biodiversity data by browsing, using common, general knowledge rather than the scientific keyword expertise necessary to search using traditional interfaces.
-Users with different levels of interest in the domain had different interaction preferences.
+Our qualitative user study of TaxonTree in an undergraduate course is the first to describe usage patterns and issues in the biodiversity domain.
+Users indicated that the system was usable and tree visualization aided their understanding of the data.
+Interestingly, users with different levels of interest in the domain had different interaction preferences.
+The study provides further evidence for the value of integrated searching and browsing and interactive tree visualization for information retrieval and understanding.